sophiag19/CPSC350_SP21_ASSIGNMENT6_GUARNOTTA_AND_CARUTHERS/README.md

    main.cpp

-3. For this assignment we talked to Jessica Viner about using a stack for the rollback method.
+3. For this assignment we worked with each other and also talked to Jessica Viner about using a stack for the rollback method.

 4. For this assignment we referenced https://www.geeksforgeeks.org/stdto_string-in-cpp/ and https://www.tutorialspoint.com/cplusplus/cpp_overloading.htm

 5. make